 At the action day in Magaseni two men compete in a soapy arm wrestling contest, reinforcing the 7 stages of hand washing to the crowd.

 A man from the village washes his hands with soap, demonstrating to the crowd the 7 stages of hand washing.

-In most rural villages where Raleigh work, there is no running water or electricity.
+In most rural villages in Tanzania there is no running water or electricity.
 It is common to find car batteries being used as a power source for lighting, and for charging mobile phones.

 Teacher and volunteer Kevin Mwihava, leading a hygiene class in Sejeli.

 The rural villages in Dodoma are remote, and getting water to the project site can be a problem.
 Water has to be brought in by the help of farmers and stored in large water tanks.
 Watering the hand washing station helps to avoid the drying out of the plaster.